-To be considered, applications (one per organisation) must be submitted to the Hon Secretary, The Britain-Nepal Society at firstname.lastname@example.org between January to September.
+To be considered, applications (one per organisation) must be submitted to the Hon Secretary, The Britain-Nepal Society at firstname.lastname@example.org between the 31st of July to the 30th of September.

-- If a UK charity; be registered with The Charity Commission or;
+- If a UK charity; be registered with The Charity Commission and/or;

 - If a Nepal charity; be listed on the register of the Social Welfare Council of Nepal

-BNS grants will not be payable for scholarships, travel bursaries or ongoing expenditure.
+BNS grants will not be payable for scholarship or travel bursaries.